venda/datepicker/README.md

 Do `grunt server`.

+__Note:__ `venda.datepicker.js` requires the latest version of the venda utils library to work.
+This has been included in `app/scripts/Venda` folder.

 ### Build the datepicker JavaScript only

 Do `grunt jsbuild`.
 Minimised versioned JavaScript and a source map file will appear in the `build` folder.